huashuai/huashuai.github.io-src/content/2017_11_13_books-collected-from-patrick-collison's-tweet.md

 In this blog post, I'll only cover the top 10 mentioned books, as that's where I get to in my analysis.
 Other things I want to is to look at the authors, published time and genres of the books.
 I'll probably need to use Goodreads or someth other APIs to do that.

-### Top 10 (Actually 11) Mentioned Books
+### Top 10 Mentioned Books

 Let's jump to the result first.
 If you are interested in how to get this list, I covered a little at the end of this blog post.
-Personally I found many interesting books I haven't read before, and this was one of the reasons I started the exercise.
+Personally I found many interesting books I haven't read before, and this was the biggest reason that I started the exercise.

 <table class="table table-bordered">
   <tr>